thereserveforce/www.thereserveforce.com/src/content/blog/introducing-the-reserve-force.md

 The majority of the resources that we do get tend to cater to active duty.
 This leaves reservists to fend for themselves.
 A great reserve unit will help but there aren't many of those around leaving gaps in knowledge and support for reservist.
-The Resource Force aims to fill those gaps and bring the reserve component up to the same spotlight that active duty enjoys.
+The Reserve Force aims to fill those gaps and bring the reserve component up to the same spotlight that active duty enjoys.

 ## What's Next?